Adnan Syed, subject of 'Serial' podcast, granted new trial

 Breaking News Emails

-The first season of "Serial," in 2014, dove into the question of Syed's potential innocence in the 1999 murder of ex-girlfriend Hae Min Lee.
-Now 36, Syed is currently serving a life sentence in prison.
+The first season of "Serial" in 2014 dove into the question of Syed's potential innocence in the 1999 murder of an ex-girlfriend, Hae Min Lee.
+Now 36, Syed is currently serving a life sentence behind bars.

 Chief Judge Patrick Woodward wrote that Syed's original attorney during his initial trial in 2000 failed to call a witness named Asia McClain, which "prejudiced Syed's defense."

-The Maryland Attorney General's Office did not immediately say whether it would appeal the ruling.
+The Maryland attorney general's office did not immediately say whether it would appeal the ruling to the Maryland Court of Appeals, the state's highest court.

+Brown said at a news conference Thursday that he last spoke to Syed just before the ruling was released.
+He said that if state prosecutors do not try to appeal the court's latest opinion, then getting to a trial "can move pretty fast."

+"If we get back in court for a jury trial, we like our chances," Brown added.
+"We like them a lot."

-McClain had testified at Syed's post-conviction hearing, saying that despite writing two letters and submitting an affidavit for the 2000 trial to then-defense attorney Christina Gutierrez, no one ever reached out to her.
+McClain had testified at Syed's post-conviction hearing, saying that despite writing two letters and submitting an affidavit for the 2000 trial to Christina Gutierrez, Syed's trial attorney, no one ever reached out to her.

-She said that she was with Syed in the library at the time prosecutors pinned him to Lee's murder.
+She said she was with Syed in the high school library at the time prosecutors pinned him to Lee's murder.

 Syed and Lee were seniors at the same Baltimore high school.
 Prosecutors claimed that after Lee began dating someone new, Syed strangled her in a fit of rage, then dumped her body in a city park.